Kandy, Sri Lanka's second largest city, is one of the most popular spots to visit when backpacking through Sri Lanka.

 If you have started your backpacking journey through Sri Lanka from Colombo, you can reach Kandy in around 2-2.5 hours (traffic dependent).

 You’ve got a couple of different options available to you, each of which I discuss below.

 Psst, you can get 5% off your Tuktuk Rental with our code: DreamBigTravelFar

 This will depend on the amount of time you’ve got to backpack Sri Lanka.

 In general, if you’ve only got a limited amount of time, then I would reduce the amount of time you spend in Kandy.

-Bradley and I stayed 2 nights, which we thought was sufficient for all the places discussed below.
+Bradley and I stayed 2 nights, which we thought was sufficient for all the Kandy attractions that we will discuss below.

 You could possibly do all the things to do in Kandy in one day, but it would be a long day.

 Instead, it’s nicer to break it up into two and take it easy.